clubfoot (Pes Equinovarus)

 What can a podiatrist do?

-A podiatrist guides foot development and treats stress during movement.
+A podiatrist guides foot development and treats strain during movement.
 Treatment options may include:

-- Advice on custom footwear or orthopedic shoes
+• Advice on adapted footwear or orthopaedic shoes

-- Aftercare after any surgeries or plaster treatments
+• Aftercare after any operations or plaster treatments

 Recovery

 Rehabilitation focuses on improving function, mobility and reducing pain.
-Early and targeted guidance, combined with proper support and exercises, allows the foot to develop as optimally as possible, making walking and movement more comfortable.
+Early and targeted guidance, combined with appropriate support and exercises, allows the foot to develop in the best possible way, making walking and movement more comfortable.
 Although some abnormalities may be permanent, the quality of walking can greatly improve and complications can be reduced.